dotnet/csharplang/proposals/extensions.md

       - If it is a value of a type `dynamic`, the *invocation_expression* is evaluated as a dynamic member invocation.
     - If the set contains only methods, we remove all the methods that are not accessible or applicable (see "method invocations").
+We remove less specific extension members
       - If the set is empty, proceed to extension methods below.
       - Otherwise, overload resolution is applied to the candidate methods:
         - If a single best method is found, the *invocation_expression*